 - 2 tbsp heavy cream

-- 1 cup of grated cheddar cheese (I use a white cheddar, to keep the final 'grits' a light colour)
+- 1 cup grated cheddar cheese I use a white cheddar to keep the final 'grits' a light colour

-- 2 scallions, finely sliced crosswise (eliminate the root and top green parts)
+- 2 scallions finely diced crosswise, eliminate the root and dark green tops

-- 4 slices of bacon, cut into small pieces or lardons
+- 4 slices of bacon cut into small lardons

-- 1 link of smoked andouille or chorizo sausage, diced into 1/2 inch quarter moons
+- 1 link smoked andouille or chorizo sausage diced into 1/4 inch quarter moons

 - 1-2 tbsp butter